 The BCIA is not a certifying or governing body.
 There is no such thing as “BCIA Certified” or “BCIA Compliant.”

 We do expect our members to adhere to our code of conduct and maintain industry best practices but we are not regulators or bound by duty to report.
 Regulations in the US are dictated by the CPSC under CPSIA.

 Q: If I buy a carrier from overseas, does it have to be compliant?

-A: It is expected that all carriers imported into the US are compliant with current regulations.
-Some overseas manufacturers may choose to work with a US-based retailer or distributor in order to share compliance responsibilities.
-Non-compliant product may be seized, destroyed, and/or excluded from the US at the point of entry (via Customs).
+A: All baby carriers imported into the US must be compliant with US regulations.
+Some overseas manufacturers work with a US-based retailer or distributor in order to share compliance responsibilities.
+Non-compliant products may be seized, destroyed, and/or excluded from the US at the point of entry (via Customs).

 Q: If a carrier is non-compliant is it considered recalled?
 Can it still be safe?

-A: Products should be recalled in the event of serious potential safety hazards but products are also frequently recalled as a precautionary measure or for quality reasons that have nothing to do with safety.
-A product that is say, improperly tagged would technically be considered non-compliant, but this would not necessarily indicate the need for a product recall.
-One thing to keep in mind is that these regulations apply to the US only.
+A: Products are generally recalled due to serious potential safety hazards.
+Occasionally, products may be recalled as a precautionary measure or for quality reasons that have nothing to do with safety.
+A product would generally not be recalled in the US due to a labeling issue or similar compliance issue.
 Other countries have different regulations and safety standards in place.

 Do you have a carrier safety or compliance question?
-Contact the BCIA at email@example.com/dev and we’ll do our best to add it to our Compliance FAQ.
+Contact the BCIA at firstname.lastname@example.org and we’ll do our best to add it to this baby carrier compliance FAQ.